edwinbosire/citizenship_test_flutter/README.md

 ![ios app banner](https://github.com/edwinbosire/citizenship_test_flutter/blob/main/github_resources/ios_app_anner.png?raw=true)

+I've done this before, I've written this app before in React-Native [read about it here](https://medium.com/@edwinbosire/an-app-in-24-hours-my-react-native-experience-dda6cbc5da7).
+I've also written it in Objective-c and Swift, but here we are again

 ### Attack plan
 1. Start a quiz and complete and attempt all questions
 - [x] scroll back to answered questions and not go forward